armory/documentation/_operator_reference/ci.md

    - `WRITE`: A user must have at least one of these roles in order to be able to run jobs on this build master.
 - `address`: (*Required*) The address your Wercker master is reachable at.
 - `user`: The username of the Wercker user to authenticate as.
 - `token`: The personal token of the Wercker user to authenticate as.
+Supports encrypted value.